At Lakeside Primary School we uphold and teach pupils about British Values which are defined as:

 - mutual respect and tolerance of those of different faiths and beliefs

 Some of these values are taught explicitly through Personal, Social, Health and Emotional (PSHE) lessons supported by the Jigsaw programme, and Religious Education (RE).
 We also teach the British Values through planning and delivering a broad and balanced curriculum.

 The school takes opportunities to actively promote British Values through our assemblies and whole school systems and structures such as electing and running successful Leadership Programmes including School Council, Sports Leaders, Eco Warriors, Restorative Practice Experts and Digital Leaders.
 We also actively promote British values through ensuring that our curriculum planning and delivery includes real opportunities for exploring these values.
 Actively promoting British Values also means challenging extremist’ views and promoting tolerance and diversity.

-At Lakeside Primary School these values are reinforced regularly and in the following ways:
+At Lakeside Primary Academy these values are reinforced regularly and in the following ways:

 The elections of members of the School Council are based on pupil votes whilst class charters, rules and precepts are constructed collectively.

 The Rule of Law:

 The importance of laws and rules, whether they are those that govern the class, the school or the country, are consistently reinforced.
-The school has an agreed set of rules – REACH.
-Each class has a Zoneboard where children have opportunity to move up or down a behaviour scale.
+The school has an agreed set of virtues – Respect, Resilience and Self Belief.
+Each class has a Lakeside Behaviour Chart where children have opportunity to move up or down a behaviour scale.

 Children are taught that community cohesion and personal responsibility are secured through rules and laws in our society, that they are concerned with our safety and that there are consequences when they are broken.
 Visits from services such as fire and police take place periodically through the year and Year 6 children receive further reinforcement through Crucial Crew in the summer term where they meet similar services.